2xAA/genmdm-editor/README.md

 1. Download the latest release at [genmdm-editor/releases/latest](https://github.com/2xAA/genmdm-editor/releases/latest) or navigate to [2xaa.github.io/genmdm-editor](https://2xaa.github.io/genmdm-editor).
 2. Select the MIDI device connected to your Sega in the MIDI Output dropdown.

-### MDMI Compatibility
+### Mega Drive MIDI Interface Compatibility

-If using MDMI, ensure the **"MDMI Compatibility"** option is turned on *after* connecting the MDMI.
+If using MDMI (Mega Drive MIDI Interface), ensure the **"MDMI Compatibility"** option is turned on _after_ connecting the MDMI.
 The option sends a SysEx message to MDMI to invert the operator's Total Levels, as GenMDM does.

 With the **"MDMI Compatibility"** option turned on, changing channels in the editor informs MDMI to show the channel's settings on the video output.
 More information: [mega-drive-midi-interface/wiki/UI-Features](https://github.com/rhargreaves/mega-drive-midi-interface/wiki/UI-Features#displaying-current-fm-channel-parameters)

 ### File Formats

 #### `.genm` Format

 The genMDM Editor was build around the `.genm` file format, which can hold 128 genMDM instruments.
 Each instrument in the `.genm` file can store every parameter of the genMDM instrument.

 The `.genm` format does not include any of the editor settings, the global settings or the DAC Control settings.